-64% of the debts are secured and 99% of the debts are at floating rates.
-As at 31st March 2020, about 25% of these floating rates debts have been hedged against HIBOR fluctuations by entering into various interest rate swap contracts of HK\$4,900 million in total, with approximately 84% having maturities of 5 years, and the remaining between 2 and 10 years.
-The maturities of our debts spread over a long period of up to 6 years, with 3% repayable after 5 years and 64% repayable between one to five years.
-The remaining 33% comprise medium term notes, overdraft, revolving and short-term loans and are repayable within 1 year.
-The medium term notes were fully redeemed in April 2020.
+70% of the debts are secured and majority of the debts are at floating rates.
+As at 31st March 2021, about 49% of these floating rates debts have been hedged against HIBOR fluctuations by various interest rate swap contracts of approximately HK\$8,760 million in total, with approximately 83% having remaining maturities of 4 years, and the remaining between 1 and 9 years.
+The maturities of our debts spread over a period of up to 5 years, with 16% repayable between one to two years and 57% repayable between two to five years.
+The remaining 27% comprise overdraft, revolving and short-term loans and are repayable within 1 year.